JEANDOLDOL/JEANDOLDOL/README.md

 - 👋 Hi, I’m @JEANDOLDOL
-- 👀 I’m interested in Developing 3D Games!
+- 👀 I’m interested in Developing 3D and Mobile Games!
 - 🌱 I’m currently working on my game project.
 - 📫 How to reach me johnjin56@gmail.com
-- ⚡ Fun fact: ...

 <!---
 JEANDOLDOL/JEANDOLDOL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.